- What is the 10 year rule on long residence?

 - Has permission to be in the UK when he or she leaves;

-- Does not remain outside the UK for more than six months at any one time; and
+- Does not remain outside the UK for more than six months at any one time or for more than 18 months during the 10-year period relied on; and

-- Has permission to be in the UK when he or she returns.
+- Has permission to be in the UK when they return.

 departed the UK before 24 November 2016, but after the expiry of their leave to remain, and applied for fresh entry clearance within 28 days of that previous leave expiring, and returned to the UK within 6 months.